 Hypalon vs PVC boat lifespan

-But there are 2 kinds of rubber used to manufacture inflatable water crafts:
+There are 2 kinds of materials used to manufacture inflatable watercraft:

 The glue used on Hypalon vs PVC inflatables is also different, as each material type can only be glued by a specific type of glue.